Adovaz/toc-website/README.md

 ## Writing

-[TODO]

-The website uses Markdown for content pages.
-To add a new page, create a new `.md` file in the `src/content` directory, using the `template.md` file as a guide.
+The website uses [Markdown](https://www.markdownguide.org/cheat-sheet/) for content pages.
+To add a new page, create a new `.md` file in the `src/pages/resources` directory, using the `example.md` file as a guide.

 You do not need to know how to program to write content, simply use basic Markdown syntax to format your text.

+You must also fill in the md header, which is used to display resources on the site.

 ## Development